 The 27 murals were accused of being “communist” not long after, but luckily they survived and today are protected as a National Landmark.

 Commissioned in 1933, the WPA mural project at Coit Tower was the result of a collaboration of twenty-six Bay Area artists.
 The project was supposed to present an optimistic vision of San Francisco as industrially and agriculturally productive.
 But, of course, the Depression had hardened everyone, including artists, and many of the frescoes here ended up being slightly less morale-boosting that originally intended.

 And here are some more fun murals found in other neighborhoods around the city:

 This alley in the North Beach (Italian) neighborhood is full of colorful pieces.
 The alley is squeezed in between the famous City Lights beat bookstore and the Vesuvio Cafe.

-And of course, we can’t forget the always-colorful Castro neighborhood between the Mission and Haight-Ashbury districts.
+And of course, we can't forget the always-colorful Castro neighborhood between the Mission and Haight-Ashbury districts.
 There's lots of art to be found here, too!